is the primary contact.

 |CE Contact Hours:

-By the end of the course, participants will be comfortable locating disaster health information; be confident using a variety of disaster health databases, tools and websites; be knowledgeable about initiatives and technologies for accessing disaster health information.
+At the end of the course, participants will be: •Comfortable locating disaster health information •Confident using a variety of disaster health databases, tools and websites •Knowledgeable about initiatives and technologies for accessing disaster health information.

 Need for This Course: